AdobeDocs/journey-optimizer-learn.en/help/challenges/order-confirmation-challenge.md

 ### Create the journey

-1. Call the journey “your name _Luma-Order Confirmation”
+1. Call the journey "your name _Luma-Order Confirmation"
 1. Use the event: LumaOnlinePurchase
 1. Action: Add the message you created in step 1
 1. Go back to the message and add the contextual attributes